 If you decide not to visit Pamukkale, take the extra day and spend it on the beautiful Turkish Riviera!

-3 Days in Antalya & Kaş
+Days 5-7: Antalya & Turkish Riviera

 Wow.
 Just wow.
 The Turkish coast is unbelievably beautiful.
 Spend some time swimming in the wonderful Mediterranean Sea and experience the resort feel of the coast.
 What a place!